This post is about property destruction and police violence, examine from a different perspective than we normally think about it.

 Once again, you call the police and no one responds.
 Or if they do, they tell you to obey the law and not to retaliate against your neighbor.

-You write the newspaper again, and the same thing as before happens.
-They are horrified.
-They write some news stories about it.
-People are upset.
-But eventually they lose interest and go back to their everyday affairs.
+So you write the newspaper again, and the same thing as before happens.
+They feel horrified, and they write some news stories about it.
+People are upset, but eventually they lose interest and go back to their everyday affairs.

 You are alone and terrified.
 No one is coming to help.

 This time, you try to talk to neighbors in adjoining streets and ask for help and protection.
-Everyone you talk to is apathetic or nervous about getting involved, and several suggest that you and your neighbors probably did something to deserve the violence perpetrated against you.
+Everyone you talk to is apathetic or nervous about getting involved.
+Several suggest that you and your neighbors probably did something to deserve the violence you have suffered.

-You try to start a rational conversation with him in which, hopefully, you can resolve this terrible problem.
-Before you get three words out, your neighbor sprays you with mace and chases you down the street with a baseball bat he pulls out of his back seat.
+And you try to start a rational conversation with him in which, hopefully, you can resolve this terrible problem.
+Before you get three words out, your neighbor sprays you with pepper spray and chases you down the street with a baseball bat he pulls out of his back seat.

 This happens with every neighbor on your street who tries to talk to him.